 Positive Psychological Outcomes

-Studies have shown that individuals who are satisfied with their cosmetic surgery results report improvements in their overall quality of life.
-The enhanced self-image can lead to greater social engagement and a more positive outlook on life.
-In this regard, plastic surgery can be seen as a tool for personal empowerment and self-improvement.
+Research indicates that individuals satisfied with their cosmetic surgery results frequently report improvements in overall quality of life.
+These improvements include increased social engagement, a more optimistic outlook, and a stronger sense of personal empowerment.
+Thus, plastic surgery can serve as a catalyst for both physical and psychological self-improvement.

 Potential Psychological Risks